royabhirup-ms/caf-runbooks/scenarios/coderem-azure-dotnetframework/README.md

 ## 1. Introduction

-This portion offers a concise overview of the process of remediate AppCat issues which are recommended to use relevant Azure PaaS components using GitHub Copilot Prompt Engineering.
+This document offers a concise overview of the process of remediating AppCat issues which are recommended to use relevant Azure PaaS components using GitHub Copilot Prompt Engineering.

 ### 1.1 Github Copilot Prompt Engineering